John Krasinski: 2005–2009: Breakthrough with The Office and directorial debut

-Krasinski's breakthrough came in 2004 when he was cast in the NBC sitcom The Office, a remake of the successful British TV series.
+Krasinski's breakthrough came in 2004 when he was cast in the NBC sitcom The Office, an American adaptation of the successful British TV series.
 In the series, a mockumentary about life at a mid-sized paper supply company, he played Jim Halpert, an intelligent and mild-mannered sales representative and, in later seasons, co-manager of the paper distribution company Dunder Mifflin in Scranton, Pennsylvania.
 Krasinski and Jenna Fischer's characters were also the series' love interests.

 To prepare for the role, Krasinski visited Scranton and interviewed employees at actual paper companies.
-He also shot the footage of Scranton used in the opening credits.
+He shot the Scranton footage used for the show's opening credits.
 He appeared in every episode of the series and also directed several, including "Sabre".
 For his work in the series (2005–2013), he earned approximately per episode of the third season of The Office, four times his salary for the previous two seasons.